Vicksburg: a famous battlefield where the Civil War is never forgotten

-Mississippians value their history and have a long memory.
-When Vicksburg finally fell after General U. S. Grant’s 47-day siege and bombardment of Vicksburg, on July 4th 1863, the holiday was not celebrated in the city until after World War II!
+Mississippians value their history and have long memory.
+When Vicksburg finally fell after General U. S. Grant’s 47-day siege and bombardment of Vicksburg, on July 4th, 1863, the holiday was not celebrated in the city until after World War II!

 In the main hall where we were treated to refreshments and invited to take a look around the museum.
 Almost every room in the old courthouse is a showcase for some kind of relic such as clothing, old shells, and Confederate battle flags.

 One flag in particular I noticed was an old battered Confederate flag downstairs.
 It was tattered and torn with bullet holes and had on it the names of the battles in which that regiment had fought.